Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Results

 \subsection{Embedding evaluation}

-The transformations $f,g$ are chosen such that they map the observational ($OBS$) and model ($ESM$) data to a common embedding space $\mathbf{V^{emb}}$, where all samples are identically distributed.
+Transformations $f,g$ are chosen so that they map observational (OBS) and model (ESM) data to a common embedding space $\mathbf{V^{emb}}$, where all samples are identically distributed.
 For constructing $f$ and $g$ we need $f(ERA5)$ and $g(GFDL)$ to be unbiased with respect to each other.
 The transformations need to be chosen such that the embedded data share the same distribution and the same power spectral density (PSD).
-We assess if they are statistically unbiased towards each other by analyzing their histograms latitude / longitude profiles, as well as their spatial spectra.
-Figure S2 shows that $f(ERA5)$ and $g(GFDL)$ have the same spatial distribution (Fig. S2A) with minor differences in temporal statistics shown by the histogram (Fig. S2B) and latitudinal/ longitudinal profiles (Fig. S2C and Fig. S2D).
+We assess if they are statistically unbiased towards each other by analyzing their histograms and latitude / longitude profiles, as well as their spatial PSDs (after applying pre-processing transformations).
+Figure \ref*{fig:eval_emb} shows that $f(ERA5)$ and $g(GFDL)$ have the same spatial distribution (fig.~\ref*{fig:eval_emb}A) with minor differences in temporal statistics shown by the histogram (fig.~\ref*{fig:eval_emb}B) and latitudinal/ longitudinal profiles (fig.~\ref*{fig:eval_emb}C and fig.~\ref*{fig:eval_emb}D).

 The individual operations that make up the transformations $f$ and $g$ do not change the large-scale patterns of their respective inputs, as desired for a valid bias correction.
-The goal of the downscaling and bias correction $\omega$ (Fig. \ref{fig:main_fig}) is to rely on the unbiased large-scale patterns of the $ESM$ and correct statistics, as well as small-scale patterns.
-The transformation $g$ conserves the unbiased information from the ESM by construction.
+The goal of downscaling and bias correction $\omega$ (Fig. \ref{fig:main_fig}) is to rely on the unbiased large-scale patterns of the ESM and correct statistics, as well as small-scale patterns.
+The transformation $g$ preserves the unbiased information from the ESM by construction.
 Therefore, we want the diffusion model, approximating $f^{-1}$, to also preserve unbiased information.

-The extreme case of erasing all detail with large amounts of noise leads to learning the unconditional distribution $p(ERA5)$, which is then not a correction of $GFDL$ but a generative emulation of the ERA5 reanalysis data.
-We test this by adding the same amount of noise to the output of our diffusion model that was added to create $g(GFDL)$.
-This ensures that both the downscaled and bias corrected fields, as well as the original GFDL fields, lack the small-scale details up to the same point.
+The extreme case of erasing all detail with large amounts of noise (Fig. \ref{fig:noise_level}A) leads to learning the unconditional distribution $p(ERA5)$, which is then not a correction of $GFDL$ but a generative emulation of the ERA5 reanalysis data.
+We tested this by adding the same amount of noise to the output of our diffusion model that was added to create $g(GFDL)$.
+This ensures that both the downscaled and bias-corrected fields, as well as the original GFDL fields, lack the small-scale details up to the same point.